AtiUsm/MuseASTE/README.md

 # Instructions
 1. Access the Aspect Sentiment Triplet AExtraction Annotations provided here.
-2. Then go to the primary dataset MuseCar-2020 [2] ([MuSeTopic 2020 - ACM MM 2020 (google.com)](https://sites.google.com/view/muse2020/challenge/get-data?authuser=0), and acquire the Muse-Topic dataset to get access to the original transcript texts and other labels that maybe of interest to you like topic/category.
+2. Then go to the primary dataset MuseCar-2020 [2] ([MuSeTopic 2020 - ACM MM 2020 (google.com)](https://sites.google.com/view/muse2020/challenge/get-data?authuser=0), and acquire the Muse-Topic dataset to get access to (text transcripits) other labels that maybe of interest to you like topic/category.
+(Update! text transcripts from MuSe added after persmission)
 3. The id, segment_id, columns in the train and devel files of our annotation dataset match with the id, segment_id, and label_topic columns of  the train and devel files in the original MuSe-Topic dataset.
 4. The gold labels for the full dataset is present in train.csv, and devel.csv files in the dataset folder.
-The processed annotations is present in the processed dataset folder.
+The annotations,and  post-processed gold annotations (stop-word removed and lemmaized) is present in the annotations folder.
+5. Other folders contain supplementary material, example annotator feedback, and sampled subset file.
-5. The code for generating figures, tables and charts is in Dataset Statistical Analysis.ipynb
+6. The code for generating figures, tables and charts is in Dataset Statistical Analysis.ipynb
-6. The code for Sampling is in Sampling.ipynb
+7. The code for Sampling is in Sampling.ipynb
-7. The Simplest version OF USECASE demo figure that creates ASTE knowledge graphs is in USECASE_DEMO_FIGURE_SIMPLEST_NOTEBOOK_VERSION.ipynb
+8. The Simplest version OF USECASE demo figure that creates ASTE knowledge graphs is in USECASE_DEMO_FIGURE_SIMPLEST_NOTEBOOK_VERSION.ipynb
-8. Other folders contain supplementary material, like post-processed gold annotations (stop-word removed and lemmaized), example annotator feedback, and sampled subset file.
 9. Code for baselines is taken from the original repositories and adapted to our datatset, the orginial repositories are cited in respective readme files.
 Provided you use any baseline code then cite them.
 We also provide our experimental settings and environment file.
 10. Please also cite the Muse-Dataset[2] and sign their agreement[3].